 - Report the damage to your insurance company as soon as it is possible.

-- Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are done.
+- Is your house safe?
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You have suffered a water loss.
-While you are waiting for us to arrive, listed below are helpful tips to help deal with the damage:
+While you are waiting for help to arrive, listed below are some tips to help deal with the damage:

-- Water Source: It is very important to turn off the water.
+- Water Source: It is very important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Dispose of as much standing water as possible, using a mop or towels.
-(Never use the vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using towels or a mop.
+(Do not use a vacuum cleaner.)

-- Carpeting: Blot soaked carpet with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot wet carpet with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet if possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid being on carpet when possible.
+Do not use “DIY” home carpet cleaners.

-- Ceilings/Walls: Don’t wipe or attempt to wash ceilings and other absorbent surfaces.
+- Walls/Ceilings: Do not attempt to wipe or wash ceilings and other absorbent surfaces.

-- Doors: Close doors in affected areas to focus smoke odors as much as possible.
+- Doors: Shut all doors in affected rooms to limit smoke odors as much as possible.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

 - Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.

-If your business or home has been damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your home or business has been damaged by water, storm, mold, fire or other disaster, Call Paul!